 Monday, November 29, 2021 — Thursday, December 9, 2021

 Join Judi & Gary as they host a Christmas Market’s cruise & tour along Eastern Germany’s famed ELBE RIVER.
 You’ll visit Saxon Switzerland; Dresden; Meissen; Wittenberg and Potsdam with hotel overnights in Prague and Berlin.
 There are fabulous traditional Christmas Markets at each city.
 Note: The readers of Conde Nast TRAVELER Magazine – just voted Dresden the #2 small city in the world (Nov.
 2019 Conde Nast TRAVELER).
 Standard accommodations start at $2,999.
 For more information, please call Alden at 508-721-2601.

-*Update: As of November 1st, 2019, the ship is half booked.
+*Update: As of December 15, 2019, there is limited availability.
 Please call for more details about how to book your space.

 Depart your USA Gateway via overnight connecting flight to Prague.

 Arrive today in Prague and enjoy the balance of the day at leisure in the Czech Republic’s bustling capital.
 The main sightseeing areas of Prague are separated by the Vltava River.
 On the left bank there is the Prague Castle area and Lesser Town.
 The right bank is home to the Old Town, the Jewish Quarter, and the New Town.
 Spanning the Vltava River and connecting the Old Town and Lesser Town is the beautiful Charles Bridge.